LangNhatTan/Anomal_Detection/README.md

 1. Download the source code from this branch in the repository.
 2. Install the required libraries from the `requirements.txt` file.
 # Usage
-Firstly, open file `main.py` and in line 103 replace path video in this line.
 To run the script following command:
 ```python
 python .\main.py --input_video path/to/video.mp4 --output_path path/to/output/chart.png